imperial-genomics-facility/igf-pipeline-help/qc_report_page.md

 </p>

 #### List of sequencing runs
-This section of the project home page provides links to the individual sequencing runs.
+This section of the project home page lists the flowcell barcodes of individual sequencing runs.
+These ids are linked to the run level pages listing details of specific runs.

 <p>